 I’m going to take my morning medication now.
 Something I’ll do many more times.
 I admit there’s this little voice in my head that would like to try to do without it.
 But no!
 It’s not the time for this.
 Also, I only would stop taking pills if a doctor agreed and was willing to accompany me through the process.
 This would be an intense process indeed, and therefore quite a few things should be taken into consideration.

 Everyone makes different experiences with this.
-If you are affected by a mental disorder, I’d like to encourage you hope to find your unique way of dealing with your situation.
+If you are affected by a mental disorder, I’d like to encourage you to hope to find your unique way of dealing with your situation.